greenpau/caddy-auth-portal/README.md

 * `cookie_path`: adds the **Path** attribute to a cookie.
 It determines the URL path that must exist in the requested URL in order to send the Cookie header.
+* `cookie_lifetime`: sets the number of seconds until the cookie expires.
+  The directive sets "Max-Age" cookie attribute.

 ### JWT Tokens